arharutyu/how-many-banana/README.md

 2. menu: as the main loop to apply the functions the menu feature is also high priority.
 3. adjust settings: containing the methods to update global objects/variables and loops within loops, this feature requires 1 & 2 to be complete before it can be applied.

-Tracking and due dates were done via trello at the following link: [trello board](https://https://trello.com/b/UWY9MUmn)
+Tracking and due dates were done via trello at the following link: [Trello Board](https://https://trello.com/b/UWY9MUmn)

 Priorities for feature boards were highlighted with red tags, and within the checklist for each feature were ordered by importance.
 Projected due dates are noted in the checklist.